 From the National Labs to Hospitals and Homes

-Radar Responsive Tag, a sophisticated geolocation and tracking technology, is capable of precision locating items or individuals over large areas.
+Radar Responsive Tags, a sophisticated geolocation and tracking technology, are capable of precision locating items or individuals over large areas.
 First developed at the US National Laboratories for the Department of Defense, these tiny wireless chips, combined with sensors, are capable of providing exquisite location services.

 This is a text block.
 Click the edit button to change this text.

 Working to reduce costly hospital readmissions

 By linking patients, wearable biological sensors that can be read with an encrypted NFC device, and doctors or hospitals, Gentag is working to reduce costly hospital readmissions, simplify patient discharge, and enable easy in-home self-monitoring.

 Mayo Clinic and Gentag, Inc. Announce Agreement To Develop Wireless Sensors for Treatment of Obesity and DiabetesMarch 4, 2015Read more

 ROCHESTER, Minn. — Mayo Clinic and Gentag, Inc. have reached an agreement to develop the next generation of wearable biosensors designed to fight obesity and diabetes.
 “We are hoping that this technology will be game-changer.
 These patch biosensors may help us reduce global obesity and diabetes,” says James Levine, M.D., Ph.D., a Mayo Clinic endocrinologist and obesity researcher.
 “They are accurate, inexpensive, and can be integrated into the care people receive.”
 A first-of-its-kind, the wearable patch sensors are the size of a small bandage, and are designed to be painless, wireless and disposable.
 In the bandage is a sensor that communicates via a closed-loop diabetes...

 - October 28, 2014Read more